NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 * Provide either correct application ID or engine type (Unity, UE etc.) when calling `slInit`
 * In final (production) builds validate the public key for the NVIDIA custom digital certificate on `sl.interposer.dll` if using the binaries provided by NVIDIA.
 See [security section](ProgrammingGuide.md#211-security) for more details.
 * Tag `eDepth`, `eMotionVectors`, `eHUDLessColor` and `eUIColorAndAlpha` buffers
   * When values of depth and mvec could be invalid make sure to set all tags to null pointers (level loading, playing video cut-scenes, paused, in menu etc.)
   * Tagged buffers must by marked as volatile if they are not going to be valid when SwapChain::Present call is made
   * **DLSS-G DOES NOT SUPPORT MULTIPLE VIEWPORTS** - buffers must be tagged with a single unique id
 * Provide correct common constants and frame index using `slSetConstants` method.
   * **DLSS-G DOES NOT SUPPORT MULTIPLE VIEWPORTS** - constants must be tagged with a single unique id
   * When game is rendering game frames make sure to set `sl::Constants::renderingGameFrames` correctly
 * Make sure that frame index provided with the common constants is matching the presented frame (i.e. frame index provided with Reflex markers `ReflexMarker::ePresentStart` and `ReflexMarker::ePresentEnd`)
 * **Do NOT set common constants (camera matrices etc) multiple times per single frame** - this causes ambiguity which can result in IQ issues.
 * Use sl.imgui plugin to validate that inputs (camera matrices, depth, mvec, color etc.) are correct
 * Turn DLSS-G off (by setting `sl::DLSSGOptions::mode` to `DLSSGMode::eOff`) before any window manipulation (resize, maximize/minimize, full-screen transition etc.) to avoid potential deadlocks or instability
 * Reduce the amount of motion blur when DLSS-G is active
 * Call `slDLSSGGetState` to obtain `sl::DLSSGState` and check the following:
   * Make sure that `sl::DLSSGStatus` is set to `eDLSSGStatusOk`, if not disable DLSS-G and fix integration as needed (please see the logs for errors)
   * If swap-chain back buffer size is lower than `sl::DLSSGSettings::minWidthOrHeight` DLSS-G must be disabled
   * If VRAM stats and other extra information is not needed pass `nullptr` for constants for lowest overhead.
 * Call `slGetFeatureRequirements` to obtain requirements for DLSS-G (see [programming guide](./ProgrammingGuide.md#23-checking-features-requirements) and check the following:
   * If any of the items in the `sl::FeatureRequirements` structure like OS, driver etc. are NOT supported inform user accordingly.
+* To avoid an additional overhead when presenting frames while DLSS-G is off **always make sure to re-create the swap-chain when DLSS-G is turned off**.
+For details please see [section 19](#190-how-to-avoid-unnecessary-overhead-when-dlss-g-is-turned-off)

 #### 17.1 Game setup for the testing DLSS Frame Generation

 1. Set up a machine with an Ada board and drivers recommended by NVIDIA team.
 1. Turn on Hardware GPU Scheduling: Windows Display Settings (scroll down) -> Graphics Settings -> Hardware-accelerated GPU Scheduling: ON.
 Restart your PC.
 1. Check that Vertical Sync is set to “Use the 3D application setting” in the NVIDIA Control Panel (“Manage 3D Settings”).
 1. Get the game build that has Streamline, DLSS-G and Reflex integrated and install on the machine.
 1. Once the game has loaded, go into the game settings and turn DLSS-G on.
 1. Once DLSS-G is on, you should be able to see it by:
     * observing FPS boost in any external FPS measurement tool; and
     * if the build includes Streamline and DLSS-G development libraries, seeing a debug overlay at the bottom of the screen (can be set in sl.dlss-g.json).

 If the steps above fail, set up logging in sl.interposer.json, check for easy-to-fix issues & errors in the log, and contact NVIDIA team.